History of film: 1990s

 The early 1990s saw the development of a commercially successful independent cinema in the United States.
 Although cinema was increasingly dominated by special-effects films such as Terminator 2: Judgment Day (1991), Jurassic Park (1993) and Titanic (1997), the latter of which became the highest-grossing film of all time at the time up until Avatar (2009), also directed by James Cameron, independent films like Steven Soderbergh's Sex, Lies, and Videotape (1989) and Quentin Tarantino's Reservoir Dogs (1992) had significant commercial success both at the cinema and on home video.

 Filmmakers associated with the Danish film movement Dogme 95 introduced a manifesto aimed to purify filmmaking.
 Its first few films gained worldwide critical acclaim, after which the movement slowly faded out.

 Scorsese's Goodfellas was released in 1990.
 It is considered by many as one of the greatest movies to be made, particularly in the gangster genre.
-It is said to be the highest point of Scorsese's career.
+It is also considered by many to be the highest point of Scorsese's career.